Goitre: Causes

-Worldwide, the most common cause for goitre is iodine deficiency, commonly seen in countries that scarcely use iodized salt.
+Worldwide, the most common cause for goitre is iodine deficiency, commonly seen in countries that scarcely use iodised salt.
 Selenium deficiency is also considered a contributing factor.
-In countries that use iodized salt, Hashimoto's thyroiditis is the most common cause.
+In countries that use iodised salt, Hashimoto's thyroiditis is the most common cause.
 Goitre can also result from cyanide poisoning, which is particularly common in tropical countries where people eat the cyanide-rich cassava root as the staple food.